smathot/quiedit/readme.src.md

 ## Download and installation

-The current version is %-- python: "from libquiedit.qtquiedit import qtquiedit; print qtquiedit.version" --%.
+The current version is %-- python: "from libquiedit.qtquiedit import qtquiedit; print qtquiedit.version," --%.

 ### Packages